Vanishing of Tate homology and depth formulas over local rings: Depth and vanishing of Tate homology---the main theorem

 \begin{rmk} In \cite{DAJLMS04} Jorgensen and \c{S}ega give an example of an artinian Gorenstein ring $R$ and a finitely generated $R$-module $M$, such that for every $s \ge 0$ there exists a finitely generated $R$-module $N_s$ with

 Thus, over a Gorenstein ring, boundedness of $\H{\Ltp{M}{N}}$---that is, vanishing of $\Tor{\gg 0}{M}{N}$---does not \emph{per se} guarantee that the derived depth formula holds.
-This phenomenon disappears over so-called AB rings, where vanishing of homology is easier to control; we return to those in the next section. \end{rmk}
+This phenomenon disappears over so-called AB rings, where vanishing of homology is easier to control. \end{rmk}

-Recall that $R$ is \emph{complete intersection} if there exists a surjective ring homomorphism $\pi\colon Q \onto \Rhat$, where $Q$ is a complete regular local ring, and $\Ker{\pi}$ is generated by a $Q$-regular sequence.
-The least length of such a sequence equals $\codim{R}$.
-Complete intersection rings are perhaps the best known examples of AB rings, and they are studied further in \secref{ci}.

-\begin{rmk} If $R$ is artinian Gorenstein, then the tensor product $\tp{M}{N}$ of any two $R$-modules is a Gorenstein projective module---without regard to the vanishing or non-vanishing of homology.

-We now recall a result of Celikbas and Dao \corcite[1.3]{OClHLD}.
-Let $R$ be complete intersection of codimension $c$, and assume that $R_\p$ is regular for every prime ideal $\p$ in $R$ with $\hgt{\p} \le c$.
-If the tensor product $\tp{M}{N}$ of two finitely generated Gorenstein projective $R$-modules is Gorenstein projective, then one has $\Tor{i}{M}{N}$ for all $i\ge 1$, and it follows from a result of Avramov and Buchweitz \thmcite[4.9]{LLAROB00} that all the Tate homology modules $\Ttor{i}{M}{N}$ vanish; see also \partlemref{Ttor-ab}{a}. \end{rmk}